ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 2024, Chris Ragobeer

-1) The Idea
-    Back to basics
+## The Idea - Back to Basics
     Why does the world need your product?
 Why should it exist?
 You can solve a problem for one person, create value, make a little money and go on your way.
 Why do you need to build a product or company?
 A good answer to this question is that the problem is so big enough that if it doesn't get solved, people die, get hurt or in pain.
 Why are you the one to solve?
 The good answer to this question and that you are the only one in this world that has the skills, ability and experience to do so.

-    We are similar but we are different.
+## We are similar but we are different.

-    We are similar in the sense
+## We are similar in the sense

-    We are different in that we priortize didfferent thigns
+## We are different in that we priortize didfferent thigns
         - we want the world to
         - we have certain kinks/nuances that allow us to see the world differently.